How to Become an Education Counselor

 Learn how to become an education counselor.
 Research the job description and the education and licensing requirements, and find out how to start a career counseling in schools.

 Education or school counselors can work with students at all levels, from elementary to graduate school.
 They counsel students regarding personal and social development as well as academic and career goals.
 Working with children regarding social development may be frustrating and challenging.
-On the other hand, that aspect of this profession may turn into a great reward when students' immense accomplishments might be observed.
+On the other hand, that aspect of this profession may turn into a great reward when viewing students' accomplishments.

 |Degree Level||Master's degree|